tokens-studio/figma-plugin/.changeset/chatty-turkeys-explain.md

 "@tokens-studio/figma-plugin": patch
 ---

-Fix to duplicate token to other token sets with same name.
+Fixes an issue where duplicating a token to another set incorrectly displayed an error message about token names needing to be unique.